amschechter/amschechter.github.io/_posts/2026-07-17-Value_Capture.md

 # Exploring a Value Capture Tax

 As you may have heard, SoundTransit is facing a significant budget issue.
 ST3, approved by voters in 2016, is meant to deliver the West Seattle Link Extension, the Ballard Link Extension, the 4 line from Issaquah to South Kirkland and more.
-A few months ago SoundTransit announced a 34 billion dollar budget gap and despite their best efforts have had to make a lot of significant concessions, most notably terminating the Ballard line at Seattle Center, eliminating the entire projects [highest ridership station](https://seattletransitblog.com/2020/01/27/sound-transits-station-ridership-in-2040/).
+A few months ago SoundTransit announced a 34 billion dollar budget gap and despite their best efforts have had to make a lot of significant concessions, most notably terminating the Ballard line at Seattle Center, eliminating the entire project's [highest ridership station](https://seattletransitblog.com/2020/01/27/sound-transits-station-ridership-in-2040/).

-Sound Transit should consider a Value-Capture tax to pay for this irreplaceable service.
+Sound Transit should consider a Value Capture tax to pay for this irreplaceable service.

-A Value Capture tax functions by making a very powerful inference. *When rapid transit is built, land around the stations becomes more valuable*.
+A Value Capture taxes function by making a very powerful inference. *When rapid transit is built, land around the stations becomes more valuable*.
 Often dramatically more so.
 In a normal transit-building scenario, the additional tax collected from the land value increase goes to the same services that they typically would have.
 More money for the City and County Budget, more money for the Schools, etc. All made possible by the train.
 Increased property value and tax revenue from transit is clearly a good thing, and is yet another reason that building rapid transit is an amazing decision.

+## TIFs

-Here is where the Value Capture tax comes in.
-This tax operates by ‘freezing’ the property values at a certain number and point in time, and then allocating any additional property value to the project that created (or will create) the value.
+There are a few different types of Value Capture Taxes, the main one I will be speaking about to today is called Tax Increment Financing, often known as TIF.
+Tax increment financing operates by taking out a large loan, ‘freezing’ the property values at a certain number and point in time, and then allocating any additional tax gained from an increase in property value to pay back the loan that funded the project.

 As we all know, the Ballard Link Extension is in serious jeopardy.
 If the extension all the way to 15th and Market doesn’t happen, or is delayed until 2060 (🤮), there will be billions of dollars in property tax income (among many other significant benefits) left vanishing into thin air.
 This would be a truly historic fumble.
 Instead, SoundTransit can fund itself by capturing the future property value increase!

 That increased value will literally *not exist* if the project doesn’t happen.
 The increased value *will exist* if the project does happen.

 Please note that for this article, I am speaking exclusively about land value, not the improved value upon the land.
 Read about the difference [here](https://www.theurbanist.org/op-ed-the-case-for-shifting-to-a-land-value-tax/).
 Also note that improvement value around the rapid transit stations, unaffected by a value capture tax, typically increases substantially.
 This creates tax revenue for the city that usually well outpaces the value lost to the financing vehicle.

+## Elsewhere in Seattle

+Value Capture taxes are not novel in our city.
+We can look to a recent example, a Local Improvement District (LID) funding a prominent Seattle victory, Waterfront Park.
+Completed in 2025, Waterfront park is the culmination of the project started long ago with Bertha digging what is now the 99 tunnel and the teardown of the Viaduct.
+This has become an amazing part of our city and was recently on display during the World Cup.
+Without taxing the district directly benefitting the most, the Waterfront Park project may not have been possible and the benefitting properties would not have found the same increase in value to their land.

+LIDs are similar to TIFs but directly tax property owners in the region rather than 'capturing' a portion of the increased tax revenue like a TIF does.
+Read about Seattle's Waterfront park LID [here](https://www.seattle.gov/waterfront/about-the-waterfront/local-improvement-district), and LIDs in general [here](https://mrsc.org/explore-topics/facilities/districts/local-improvement-districts).

 ## Now for some light data analysis